 Fabled ski resort towns of Summit County

 Summit County knows how to do fall and winter right, with reliable snows, good roads, great skiing and other outdoor fun for families.
 This 65-mile route that’s an hour west of Denver leads to this county’s top resort towns.

 Exit I-70 at US-6 to Keystone Resort.
 This long-standing family favorite features plenty of intermediate slopes, terrain parks and Adventure Point, an on-mountain entertainment center with snow biking and tubing.
 Lights help keep the fun going after dark.
 An auto-free village with a large skating rink skirts the base of the ski mountain.

 Wind south on Swan Mountain Road for the half-hour drive to Breckenridge, a 19th-century mining town now lively with shops and restaurants.
 Breckenridge Ski Resort offers world-class skiing across five peaks along with the added thrills of a zip line and an alpine coaster at the base.
 End the day at Golden Horseshoe Sleigh Rides and time-travel by horse-drawn sleigh into an 1860s mining camp.

 From Breckenridge, follow Highway 9 north to Frisco.
 Miles of snowshoe and cross-country trails spin out from the Frisco Nordic Center, and lift-served tubing lanes highlight the Frisco Adventure Park.
 Nine miles west on I-70, Copper Mountain gets a thumbs-up for its terrain parks and halfpipes.
 After the lifts close, kids descend on Woodward Copper, where they can tweak their tricks, landing in foam-block-filled indoor pits.

-The once-bawdy boomtown of Leadville lies 20 miles south and up at 10,152 feet and bills itself as America’s highest incorporated city.
+The once-bawdy boomtown of Leadville lies 20 miles south and up at 10,152 feet and bills itself as North America’s highest incorporated city.
 With a scenic setting for dogsledding trips and snowmobile tours, the altitude won’t be the only thing that takes your breath away.

 Find natural fun in Florida